 Here, skiers are actually rewarded with stakes in the company when they do things like buy season passes, giving customers a share of profits and even a voice on future strategy.

 4. Bansko, Bulgaria

 In this popular Bulgarian ski destination, Bitcoin can be used to pay for anything from ski equipment hire, to lessons, and lift passes.
-In fact, you’ll also find multiple Bitcoin ATM machines throughout the resort too — what does a Bitcoin ATM actually do?
-Well, your guess is as good as ours but it certainly adds to the case of Bansko being one of the most crypto-friendly ski resorts out there.
+In fact, you’ll also find multiple Bitcoin ATM machines throughout the resort too allowing you to actually purchase Bitcoin and other cryptocurrencies in your ski boots.
+Bansko is certainly one of the most crypto-friendly ski resorts you'll find out there.